Azure/vdc/Docs/quickstart.md

 1. Return to the running Docker container from earlier in the quickstart.
 1. If you have not already done so, run `Connect-AzAccount` to login and set an Azure context.
-1. To deply the entire shared services environment, you can run a single command:
+1. To deploy the entire shared services environment, you can run a single command:

     ``` PowerShell
     ./Orchestration/OrchestrationService/ModuleConfigurationDeployment.ps1 -DefinitionPath ./Environments/SharedServices/definition.json